 Because to choose the perfect destination, you first need to know the sort of experience you’re looking for.

-So, go ahead and set your intention.
+So, go ahead.
+Set your intention.
 We’ll wait.

 OK, now you know what you want, let’s get dreaming about the where!

 Where should I travel in 2022 if I’m nervous about booking a trip?

 Knowing how to plan a holiday in the midst of a global pandemic is tricky.
 With travel restrictions constantly changing – and, of course, the threat of Covid-19 – it’s hard to know what’s possible right now (let alone what’s likely to change).

 So where should you travel in 2022?
 Australia of course!

 For now, the safest bet for booking a trip is probably Australia.
 Yes, we Aussies are stuck here (but let’s be real: it could be much worse!)
 And why not make the most of it?
 Let’s explore our own back yard, swim in our own waterways and party in our own beautiful cities.

 And the good news?
 There’s never been a better time to travel at home.
 Regional Australia took a huge hit in 2020.
 Between fires, floods and lockdown restrictions, our vibrant coastal and country towns are bursting with hospitality to share, and are in desperate need of your tourist dollar.